-- Create a user credential profile to send certificates from your PKI software to devices. - When you use the UEM connection with OpenTrust software to distribute certificates to devices, there may be a short delay before the certificates are valid.
+- · Create a user credential profile to send certificates from your PKI software to devices. - When you use the UEM connection with OpenTrust software to distribute certificates to devices, there may be a short delay before the certificates are valid.
 This delay might cause issues with email authentication during the device activation process.
-To resolve this issue, in the OpenTrust software, configure the OpenTrust CA and set "Backdate Certificates (seconds)" to 180.
+To resolve this issue, in the OpenTrust software, configure the OpenTrust CA and set "Backdate Certificates (seconds)" to 180. - If you make changes to your organization's OpenTrust software, verify that you update the URL for the OpenTrust connection in the management console.
+User credential profiles cannot be used to deliver certificates from OpenTrust if the URL is not valid.